 This friendly family-owned & -operated waterfront seafood shack next to the Long Island Aquarium serves up some of the best shrimp scampi this side of the Atlantic.
 Mollusks more your style?
 Try the rave-review-inducing linguine paired with clams or mussels.
 While this place is super casual, don’t be shocked if you see a famous face or two—Kate Upton celebrated her 21st birthday here a few years ago along with friends Cameron Diaz and Lady Gaga.

 Rosalie’s Cucina, Skaneateles (Finger Lakes)

-With so many mouthwatering Tuscan-style dishes like farfalle con pollo and cappa santa al prosciutto e basilico (a dish of pan-seared diver scallops with spinach, tomatoes, fresh basil, and prosciutto atop a base of angel hair pasta), you may want to order one of each and share family-style like many patrons do.
+With so many mouthwatering Tuscan-style dishes like farfalle con pollo and cappa santa al prosciutto e basilico (a dish of pan-seared diver scallops with spinach, tomatoes, fresh basil, and prosciutto atop a base of angel hair pasta), you may want to order one of each and share family-style as many patrons do.
 Right outside the restaurant, there’s a bocce court and vineyard, so if the wait for a table is long, play a quick round or take a stroll.
-The walls are full of autographs from famous (the Clintons and VP Joe Biden, for example) and not-so-famous fans.
+The walls are full of autographs from famous (the Clintons and Joe Biden, for example) and not-so-famous fans.

 Caffe Italia, Albany (Capital-Saratoga)

 If you’re looking for authentic Southern Italian cuisine, make your way to Albany’s beloved Caffe Italia.
 This cozy restaurant has been family-owned since 1980 so it’s no wonder it feels like eating in your grandmother’s dining room.
-While all of the dishes get rave reviews, the crab and lobster ravioli, linguine with clam sauce and any kind of ‘parm’ dish are crowd favorites.
+While all of the dishes get rave reviews, the crab and lobster ravioli, linguine with clam sauce and any kind of "parm" dish are crowd favorites.